ttfun314/e2ee-sdk/README.md

 pub fn decrypt(cipher: &str, private_key_raw: &str) -> String {}
 ```

-The first part come with an CLI to test these functions
+The first part comes with an CLI to test these functions

 How to build it: `cargo build --release`
 ```